Text version of this lessonExpand

 Operating checklist to put in place

-- Maintain a “number asset register” with the SIM, owner, linked platforms, keep-alive date, and recovery method
+- Maintain a number asset register with the SIM, responsible person, linked platforms, keep-alive date, and recovery method

 - Set reminders at both 90 days and 150 days instead of waiting for the 180-day edge

-- Every time you bind a critical system, save a screenshot, timestamp, and owner
+- Every time you bind a critical system, save a screenshot, timestamp, and responsible person

 - If you rely on eSIM, prepare a backup device or alternate recovery route in case the primary device fails